wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     /// Proximity Check Data to be passed when OTP is handed to the app public var proximityCheck: WMTProximityCheck?

+    /// Enum-like reason why the status has changed.
+    ///
+    /// Max 32 characters are expected.
+Possible values depend on the backend implementation and configuration. public let statusReason: String?
 }
 ```